 Global Certificates, Notes and Form.
 The notes will be represented by one or more permanent global certificates without interest coupons (the "global certificates").
-The global certificates will be kept in custody by a custodian specified in the applicable pricing supplement, or any successor to such custodian, for The Depository Trust Company, New York, also known as DTC, until all of our obligations under the notes have been satisfied.
+The global certificates will be deposited with a custodian for The Depository Trust Company, New York, also known as DTC, until all of our obligations under the notes have been satisfied.
 The global certificates will be issued in registered form in the name of Cede & Co., as nominee of DTC, also known as the registered holder, recorded in a register kept by the registrar identified in the applicable pricing supplement and represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC.
 Each person ultimately holding a note is referred to herein as a "noteholder."
 Each global certificate will be manually signed by two of our authorized representatives and manually authenticated by or on behalf of the registrar.
 Copies of the global certificates will be available free of charge at the paying agent identified in the applicable pricing supplement.
 Definitive certificates and interest coupons for individual notes will not be issued, unless DTC is unable or unwilling to continue providing its services and a successor securities depository is not obtained.
 In such a case, a noteholder may request the issue of definitive certificates representing its individual notes and corresponding interest coupons (see "Clearing and Settlement - The Clearing Systems - DTC").